fugu-chop/launch_school/rb101_programming_foundations/notes/lesson_2_small_programs.md

 Note that `p` doesn’t take a block.
 As with all methods called with a block that don’t accept one, __the block just gets ignored__.

 In other words, the binding of an argument to a method and the method name (`p` and the return value of `array.map`) is slightly *tighter* than the binding between a method call and a `do...end` block.
 Thus, `array.map` gets executed first, then the return value and the block get passed to `p` as separate arguments.
+The block following the method invocation is *an argument being passed into the method*.

 A `{ }` block, on the other hand, has higher priority which means that it binds *more tightly* to `array.map`.
 Therefore, when we use `{}`, `array.map` is called with the block, then the return value of `array.map` gets passed to `p`.